 - Territorial but can tolerate other dogs

 This breed has it all — intelligence, elegance, and cheerful disposition.

-Although the typical poodle is large, they’ve been bred to medium and small sizes.
+Although the typical Poodle is large, they’ve been bred to medium and small sizes.
 Poodles are energetic and funny, which adds to their appeal and makes them great companions.

-One of their most noticeable features is the charming curly fur which doesn’t shed too often and is inherited by an adult Bernedoodle.
+One of their most noticeable features is the charming curly fur which doesn’t shed too often and is inherited by the adult Bernedoodle.
 That said, it needs professional grooming to prevent matting and related health concerns.

-Here are the main poodle features:
+Here are the main Poodle features:

 - Friendly and affectionate